nus-cs2113-AY2223S2/ip/docs/README.md

 After any command that changes the data, Duke will save the changes into your hard disk automatically.
 No need to save manually!

 The save file is located at save.txt within the *home folder* for Duke.
+If the file is corrupted, Duke will show you a warning before the welcome message.